xmtp/XIPs/XIPs/xip-0-purpose-process.md

 While an XIP is a draft, a `discussions-to` header will indicate the URL where the XIP is being discussed.

-The preferred discussion URL is a topic on [XMTP Community forums](https://community.xmtp.org/).
+The preferred discussion URL is a topic on [XMTP Community forums](https://community.xmtp.org/c/xips/51).
 The URL cannot point to Github pull requests, any URL which is ephemeral, and any URL which can get locked over time (i.e. Reddit topics).

 ### `type` header

-The `type` header specifies the type of XIP: Standards Track, Meta, or Informational.
+The `type` header specifies the type of XIP: Standards Track, Process, or Informational.
 If the track is Standards please include the subcategory (network, interface, or ERC).

 ### `category` header